Astelia alpina

 Astelia alpina called pineapple grass, silver astelia, or perching lily is a commonly found species in alpine and subalpine areas of Tasmania and the Australian Alps.
 It is a perennial herb that typically dominates its environment by growing in dense clusters, called mats, in alpine bogs.
 There are two subspecies: Astelia alpina var. novae hollandiae from New South Wales and Victoria and Astelia alpina var. alpina endemic to Tasmania.
 Both subspecies appear very similar to each other.
 The species was originally described by Robert Brown.

 Description

 Pineapple grass has green leaves with silvery, hairy undersides, appearing similar to the vegetative leaves of a pineapple plant.
-The leaves up to 30 cm long, 2–3 cm wide, tapering to a point at the end.
+The leaves are up to 30 cm long, 2–3 cm wide, tapering to a point at the end.
 Leaves are stiff and have recurved margins.
 The lower surface is covered with many fine white hairs, called trichomes, while the upper surface is green with the occasional hair.
 When viewed under the microscope, each trichome has a base of two glandular cells that stains dark.
 Flowers are small and white-green.
 When present at the base of the leaves, fruits are red ovals about 12mm long, fleshy, and edible.
 The male panicle has 10-60 flowers, while the female panicle has a maximum of 30 flowers.